EET — Eastern European Time

 Is EET the same as EEST?

 No, EET and EEST are not the same abbreviation.
-EET is the standard-time form, while EEST is the daylight saving counterpart.
+EET is the standard-time version, while EEST is the daylight saving counterpart, so the difference matters when reading meeting invites, travel schedules, or regional operating hours.

 Which cities use EET?